Cancer Screening Guidelines

 Prostate Cancer

 Prostate cancer ranks behind skin cancer as the most common type of cancer affecting American men.
 Early detection increases treatment options and saves lives.
-Men and their doctors should discuss available screening options and how aggressively they would address questionable findings.

 Screening: Talk to your doctor about screening options